Sakai-san/lineare-algebra/course/kapitel2.md

 # Zusammenfassung

-Der Ziel besteht darin, eine Variable durch die Addierung zu eliminieren.
+Der Ziel darin besteht, eine Variable durch das Addieren zweier Gleichungen zu eliminieren.
 Zu diesem Zweck, wichtig ist geeignete Faktoren zu finden.

 The point is to eliminate a variable by adding two equations together.
 For that purpose it is necessary to find the right factors.
 The addition generates a new equation which in turns can be used for the elimination of another variable.